 Okay, now that we have that settled, on to business.

-Tragedy Part I: Jake Is Abandoned
+Tragedy Part I: Jack Is Abandoned

 So first he abandons his creation, a conscious, sentient being.
 Dad of the Year right here.

 Yes, you can input some religious undertones here.
 Many people have a very strong faith and that's great.
 Moreover, we don't know if we've been abandoned or not.
 In fact, many religious people are sure that God is always with them.
 And truly, it's a beautiful sentiment.
-But Jake knows who his creator is and that his creator abandoned him.
+But Jack knows who his creator is and that his creator abandoned him.
 It's like knowing your parents gave you up for adoption because they didn't want you.
 Except you don't end up adopted by a nice couple.
 You end up running away from foster care.
 Harsh.
 That's what Jake lives with.

 And that really is tragic.
 Knowing that you are not wanted by your creator is the ultimate kick in the ass/terrible rejection.

 But there is a silver lining (if it can be called that).
 We still get to create our own purpose in this world.
-Jake's purpose, though, becomes to destroy his creator because he is so angry that Dr. Victor abandoned him and that Dr. Victor refused to create a mate for him.
+Jack's purpose, though, becomes to destroy his creator because he is so angry that Dr. Victor abandoned him and that Dr. Victor refused to create a mate for him.
 I mean Jesus, at least God made Adam and Eve!

-Tragedy Part II: Jake Is Alone
+Tragedy Part II: Jack Is Alone

 He has no place in this world.

-This highlights even more just how wrong Dr. Victor was in creating Jake.
+This highlights even more just how wrong Dr. Victor was in creating Jack.
 More than the obvious tampering with nature, Dr. Victor created a unique being who had no chance of being accepted in the world, then left him.
 The cruelty is remarkable.

 Lessons For Us